huggingface/lerobot/README.md

 ### The `LeRobotDataset` format

 A dataset in `LeRobotDataset` format is very simple to use.
-It can be loaded from a repository on the Hugging Face hub or a local folder simply with e.g. `dataset = LeRobotDataset("lerobot/aloha_static_coffee")` and can be indexed into like any Hugging Face dataset.
-For instance `dataset[0]` will retrieve a sample of the dataset observations and actions in pytorch tensos format ready to be fed to a model.
+It can be loaded from a repository on the Hugging Face hub or a local folder simply with e.g. `dataset = LeRobotDataset("lerobot/aloha_static_coffee")` and can be indexed into like any Hugging Face and Pytorch dataset.
+For instance `dataset[0]` will retrieve a sample of the dataset observations and actions in pytorch tensors format ready to be fed to a model.

 A specificity of `LeRobotDataset` is that we can retrieve several frames for one sample query.
 By setting `delta_timestamps` to to a list of delta timestamps, e.g. `delta_timestamps = {"observation.image": [-1, -0.5, -0.20, 0]}`  one can retrieve, for each query, 4 images before the current time frame.
 See example [1_load_lerobot_dataset.py](examples/1_load_lerobot_dataset.py) for more details on `delta_timestamps`.